themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 * [Compass](http://compass-style.org/)
 * [Takitapart Web Framework](https://github.com/takitapart/takitapart-framework)

-Each library in this toolset builds on top of the one before it like [nesting dolls](http://en.wikipedia.org/wiki/Matryoshka_doll) with basic CSS at the core.
+Each library in this toolset builds on top of the one before it like [nesting dolls](http://en.wikipedia.org/wiki/Matryoshka_doll), with basic CSS at its core.

 > {{ theme:partial src="aside-header" voice="erik" text="Why these tools?" }}
 >